6 steps to Consider When On-boarding Digital Care Planning

 In short, how do you make sure the transition to paperless goes well?
 In our experience, you need to look at the project holistically.
 It is not enough to just launch a new product and then turn your back to everything else that goes on.
 Consider it a transformation process your whole organisation has to go through.
 The following points should be made in this process:

 Especially when digitising employees are likely to experience a fear-of-change affiliated with this new tech thing.
 It’s important not to be too scared of this resistance.
 After all, it is only natural.
 Focus here needs to be on addressing the topic and through dialogue change it for the better.
-A clear and well-executed implementation plan will also mitigate some of these organisational moods, and following these 8 steps is a very good start.
+A clear and well-executed implementation plan will also mitigate some organisational worries and give your new digital care planning system the best chances of succeeding.

 Somerset Care has implemented a number of digital systems into its care home and home care business over the last decade.
 Recently, the decision was taken to introduce digital care planning and care records into the home care division.
 So, who better to ask about the realities and practicalities of implementing digital care planning?

 That's why we've asked Director of Operations at Somerset Care, Andrew Needham to share some of their experiences.
 Andrew's role was to ensure the operational element of the plan was delivered, the IT department worked on the technical aspects and both teams worked together to develop the forms, risk assessments, care plans etc in a digital format.